 If successful, the tribunal will produce a detailed order setting out the rights and obligations of the statutory manager, whose primary duty remains to the tribunal and not the landlord.
 The statutory manager does not take instructions from the landlord and will manage the building independently of the landlord.

 A landlord also has the ability to make an application for the appointment of a statutory manager.
 Typically he may wish to consider the same in circumstances where the leaseholders have exercised the right to manage and they are failing to undertake their obligations satisfactorily or at all.

-Our award winning Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of claims for the appointment of a statutory manager.
+Our Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of claims for the appointment of a statutory manager.
 They can assist you in determining whether the qualification requirements are met, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the claim itself.

 To speak with our team please contact us on 01483 887766, via email or live chat below.